-- Place cookie sheet in freezer and leave until balls are firm.
+- Place cookie sheet in the freezer and leave until balls are firm.

 - Melt chocolate and shortening together in a double boiler set to simmer.
-Microwave can be used by microwaving chocolate and shortening in 30 second intervals, stirring in between each interval.
-This method may require reheating during coating step.
+Microwave can be used by microwaving chocolate and shortening in 30-second intervals, stirring in between each interval.
+This method may require reheating during the coating step.

 - Place a sheet of wax paper or aluminum foil on another cookie sheet and place on workspace near the chocolate.